-There are gender imbalances in most year groups.
+There are gender imbalances in some year groups.

-There are slightly more boys than girls at the time of capturing our information, and Year 1 is currently the only year group which has an even split of boys and girls.
+There are equal numbers of boys and girls at the time of capturing our information, although Year 4 is currently the only year group which has an even split of boys and girls.